Hukbalahap rebellion: Resistance during World War II

-Against the Americans

 Life for the Huks did not return to pre-war conditions even after World War II.
-Most of the landowners were collaborators during the Japanese occupation and were no longer interested in tenant-farming.
+Most of the landowners were collaborators during the Japanese occupation and were no longer interested in tenant farming.
 Furthermore, most of them had already moved to Manila during the war.

 Not only was life economically unsustainable for the Huks, their hardships were aggravated by the hostility and repression they experienced from the USAFFE soldiers, the Philippine Constabulary, and landlords.
 Former Huks were hunted down and arrested under orders of disarmament from the United States.
 Even the villagers were victimized: their properties were looted, food stolen and houses even burned in search of Huks who were possibly hiding in them.

-The Massacre of Squadron 77 was seen as a major act of hostility against the Huks which occurred in Malolos, Bulacan in February 1945.
+The massacre of Squadron 77 was seen as a major act of hostility against the Huks which occurred in Malolos, Bulacan in February 1945.
 Consisting of 109 Huks, Squadron 77 was returning home from Pampanga were surrounded by American and Filipino soldiers, disarmed and brought before USAFFE Col Adonias Maclang, who ordered them shot and buried in a mass grave.
 Maclang was later appointed mayor of Malolos by US CIC officers who approved the executions.

-Furthermore, in February 1945, the U.S. Counter Intelligence Corp (USCIC) decided that the only way to end in what they saw as "Huk domination of the area" was to arrest the prominent leaders of the Hukbalahap.
-There were almost 20 prominent leaders arrested, including the top two commanders of the Huks: Castro Alejandrino and Luis Taruc.
+Furthermore, in February 1945, the US Counter Intelligence Corps (USCIC) decided that the only way to end what they saw as "Huk domination of the area" was to arrest the prominent leaders of the Hukbalahap.
+There were almost 20 prominent leaders arrested, including the top two commanders of the Huks: Alejandrino and Taruc.

-In September 1945, Luis Taruc and other Huk leaders were freed from prison.
+In September 1945, Taruc and other Huk leaders were freed from prison.
 Luis Taruc formally announced the end of the resistance movement.
-He gave the roster of Hukbalahap names to the US and Philippine government, hoping for recognition from President Sergio Osmeña for their participation during the Japanese war to qualify for war veteran's benefits.
+He gave the roster of Hukbalahap names to the US and Philippine governments, hoping for recognition from President Sergio Osmeña for their participation during the Japanese war to qualify for war veteran's benefits.
 Four squadrons, consisting of about 2,000 men, were not recognized.
-The Huks saw it as a divide-and-conquer tactic and decided not to accept anything from the government.
+The Huks saw it as a divide and conquer tactic and decided not to accept anything from the government.

-Luis Taruc protested to MacArthur to stop the maltreatment of the Huks.
+Taruc protested to Douglas MacArthur to stop the maltreatment of the Huks.
 Although at the top levels leaders were constantly negotiating with each other, the situation on the ground between the Huks and the US and Philippine forces was ripe for a full-scale rebellion.
-In the words of the Hukbalahap's supreme commander, Luis Taruc, the truce is "in effect only at the top level, between the government representatives and peasant leaders.
+In the words of Huk supreme commander Taruc, the truce is "in effect only at the top level, between the government representatives and peasant leaders.
 On the level of the fields there was open conflict."